LIGHTYAGAMI74/cloudsentiel-frontend/README.md

 # Cloudsentiel Frontend

-This repository contains **only the frontend** of the Cloudsentiel AI platform.
+This repository contains the **frontend only** for the Cloudsentiel AI platform.

 ## Tech Stack
 - React (Vite)